-1.161.28 The Council is committed to co-operate with other councils and key organisations on strategic planning issues under the Duty to Co-operate.
+- 1.27 The Council is committed to co-operate with other councils and key organisations on strategic planning issues under the Duty to Co-operate.
 The Council has complied with the 'Duty to Co-operate'.
 This has made sure that issues such as providing land for new homes, employment, infrastructure, and managing flood risk are properly co-ordinated.
 The Council has led discussions with a number of key partners including other local planning authorities, Essex County Council and National Highways.
-England utility companies and higher education providers.
-Further joint working will continue.

-1.171.29 The Council's approach to this positive engagement has been detailed throughout the plan making process in the Duty to Co-operate Strategy and Duty to Co-operate Position Compliance Statement, which details who we have engaged with, when and what methods were used.
+Further joint working will continue. - 1.28 The Council's approach to this positive engagement has been detailed throughout the plan making process in the Duty to Co-operate Strategy and Duty to Co-operate Position Statement, which details who we have engaged with, when and what methods were used.
 The Council will continue to have regard to other authorities' plans.
 This includes neighbouring authorities' Local Plans, Essex County Council's Minerals and Waste Plans, and strategies of any other relevant bodies.